10 Things You Need to Know About Chrysanthemums

 You’ll find two basic groups of mums for sale at the garden center.
 Florist mums are usually grown and sold as an annual or holiday plant.
 Hardier garden mums are used as perennials and can be planted directly into the soil.

 Learn the difference between annuals and perennials.

 If you picked up your mums from the fall display at the corner store or supermarket, it’s probably a florist mum.
 They’re bred to be beautiful but won’t survive the winter.

 Want hardy garden mums for your perennial garden?
 Your best bet is to ask for them at a garden center or nursery.

-In zones 5-9, plant perennial garden mums in a full-sun spot.
+In zones 5 to 9, plant perennial garden mums in a full-sun spot.
+Mums require at least five hours of sunlight per day.
 Well-draining soil is crucial to keep the plants healthy and ensure they’ll return next year.
 Work organic matter into poor or compacted soils before planting your mums.